Combining elements of result-based and value-chain contracts in the Őrség region

 For more information, please also check the Contracts2.0 project website.

-Text: Eszter Kelemen, Essrg
+Text and Photos: Eszter Kelemen, Essrg

 Have a look at the Őrség region and its people: